simonprakash2003/MY_project/README.md

 ## install and open the python idle in pc

--install the packages are nltk,pandas,sklearn,BeautifulSoup,regular expression,tkinder.
+- install the packages are nltk,pandas,sklearn,BeautifulSoup,regular expression,tkinder.
--Then use my code in the your pc
+- Then use my code in the your pc